-General Survey Courses SPAN 5310, 5311, 5315, 5316, 5317 Period Survey Courses SPAN 5320, 5321, 5323, 5324, 5325 Genre Studies SPAN 5334, 5335, 5336, 5337, 5338, 5339 Advanced Courses in Linguistics SPAN 5340, 5341, 5342, 5343 Thematic Courses SPAN 5360, 5361, 5364, 5365, 5370, 5375 Other Literary Studies SPAN 5380, 5381
+General Survey Courses SPAN 5310, 5311, 5315, 5316, 5317 Period Survey Courses SPAN 5320, 5321, 5323, 5324, 5325 Genre Studies SPAN 5334, 5335, 5336, 5337, 5338, 5339 Advanced Linguistics Courses SPAN 5340, 5341, 5342, 5343 Thematic Courses SPAN 5360, 5361, 5364, 5365, 5370, 5375 Other Literary Studies SPAN 5380, 5381

 SPAN 1401 (4).
-BEGINNING SPANISH I. This intensive course aims to develop insight into the interconnectedness of the fundamentals of language and its application to communication.
-The focus of the beginning sequence is providing students with rudimentary linguistic skills (vocabulary and grammar) and an acquaintance with the Spanish-speaking world - tools that allow students to further pursue studies of the Hispanic culture.
-To varying degrees, attention is devoted to all four linguistic skills (listening, speaking, reading, and writing).
+BEGINNING SPANISH I. Intensive course that develops insight into the interconnectedness of the fundamentals of language and its application to communication.
+Provides rudimentary linguistic skills (vocabulary and grammar) and an acquaintance with the Spanish-speaking world - tools that allow further study of the Hispanic culture.
+Attention is devoted to all four linguistic skills (listening, speaking, reading, and writing).
 Each course is comprised of a fundamentals (MWF) and an applications (TTH) module.
 Enrollment is required in both.

 SPAN 1402 (4).
 BEGINNING SPANISH II.
-This intensive course aims to develop insight into the interconnectedness of the fundamentals of language and its application to communication.
-The focus of the beginning sequence is providing students with rudimentary linguistic skills (vocabulary and grammar) and an acquaintance with the Spanish-speaking world - tools that allow students to further pursue studies of the Hispanic culture.
-To varying degrees, attention is devoted to all four linguistic skills (listening, speaking, reading, and writing).
+Intensive course that develops insight into the interconnectedness of the fundamentals of language and its application to communication.
+Provides rudimentary linguistic skills (vocabulary and grammar) and an acquaintance with the Spanish-speaking world - tools that allow further study of the Hispanic culture.
+Attention is devoted to all four linguistic skills (listening, speaking, reading, and writing).
 Each course is comprised of a fundamentals (MWF) and an applications (TTH) module.
 Enrollment is required in both.
 Prerequisite: C- or better in SPAN 1401.